trampgeek/moodle-filter_ace_inline/README.md

 To ensure characters like '\<', '\&' etc are not interpreted by the browser, such special characters should be uri-encoded, e.g. as \&lt;, \&amp; etc.

-For example, an interactive helloworld program in C would be defined in HTML as
+For example, an interactive hello world program in C would be defined in HTML as

         <pre class="ace-interactive-code" data-lang="c">
         #include &lt;stdio.h&gt;